 Because of the longer leaf node, it is also simple to take cuttings.
 Pruning shears have plenty of room to reach in.

 The internodal distance between Monstera Thai Constellation’s leaves is extremely short, sometimes only an inch (2–3 cm).
-This gives the Thai Monstera a compact, bushy form that is quite lush.
+This gives the Thai Monstera leaves a compact, bushy form that is quite lush.
 Because there isn’t much room for the scissors, this makes it more difficult to take cuttings.

 The size of their leaves